TysonStanley/MLPS/README.md

-# MLPS *(Machine Learning in Prevention Science)*
+# anteo *(Latin: prevent, go before)*

+Anteo means to prevent or go before; since this package is built for prevention research it was only fitting (plus it sounds good).
 This package is built for use in interpreting *random forests* and *conditional inference forests* in `R`.
 This is built on two main aspects of interpretation: 1) visualizations and 2) tables.

 ## Visualizations